Ringtail (Bassariscus astutus); photo by Tatiana Gettelman on Flickr (noncommercial use permitted with attribution / share alike no derivative works).

 Almost wholly nocturnal, ringtails spend the greater part of the day asleep in their dens.
 They are expert climbers (capable of ascending vertical walls).
 Ringtails prefer rocky areas such as rock piles, stone fences, and canyon walls, making their dens in well-protected crevices, crannies, and hollows.
-Less often found in wooded areas where they live in hollow trees and logs.
+They are found less often in wooded areas where they make dens in hollow trees and logs.

 Ringtails eat a wide variety of foods: small birds and mammals (rats, mice, squirrels, cottontails), carrion, snakes and lizards, toads and frogs, insects (grasshoppers, crickets, spiders, scorpions, and centipedes), and fruit (mostly native persimmon, hackberry, and mistletoe).